hjacobs/tech.zalando.com/posts/entering-kernel-namespaces-with-python.rst

 * UTS namespace: isolate hostname and domain name

 You can use the ``nsenter`` command line utility which is provided in the ``util-linux`` package.
 Sadly ``nsenter`` is `not yet part of Ubuntu 14.04 LTS`_.
+Jérôme Petazzoni provides a `Docker recipe for nsenter on GitHub`_ or you can `compile nsenter from source`_.

 As there is only one simple syscall to enter a namespace, we can do the call directly from within Python using the ``ctypes`` module: